 Eric Eggers, VP of the Govt Accountability Institute and Host of the Drill Down and Gregg Jarrett, Fox News Legal Analyst and Best Selling Author take a very close look at Nathan Wade and Fani Willis (Fah-nee) and the complete corruption and deception that happened on Willis’ watch; totally orchestrated by her.
 See omnystudio.com/listener for privacy information.

-If you want to be a part of the program.
+It's 800-941-Sean, if you want to be a part of the program.

-Well, an issue in terms of the Trump legal case as it relates to the state of Georgia and Fannie Willis has now well popped its head up.
+Well, an issue in terms of the Trump legal case as it relates to the state of Georgia and Fannie Willis has now, well, popped its head up.

-Um the Hill reporting that Fulton County District Attorney, Fanny Willis had an improper, quote, clandestine uh relationship with a married special prosecutor, apparently a guy who was is assisted in securing the Georgia grand jury indictment against former President Donald Trump and this court filing made by a former Trump 2020 campaign official,
+The Hill reporting that Fulton County District Attorney Fannie Willis had an improper, quote, clandestine relationship with the married special prosecutor, apparently a guy who assisted in securing the Georgia grand jury indictment against former President Donald Trump.

-Michael Roman is arguing that Willis should be disqualified from the case and the charges against him dropped because the DA chose to appoint a romantic partner who at all times was was relevant to this prosecution.
+And this court filing made by a former Trump 2020 campaign official, Michael Roman, is arguing that Willis should be disqualified from the case and the charges against him dropped because the DA chose to appoint a romantic partner who at all times was relevant to this prosecution.

-And uh anyway, then was taking Willis on lavish vacations to Napa Valley in California and Florida and the Caribbean.
+And anyway, then was taking Willis on lavish vacations to Napa Valley in California and Florida and the Caribbean.

 What does this mean?

-Now, former President Trump insisted that the case against him and several other Georgia uh others in Georgia in an effort to overturn the 2020 election results should be dropped after this this is filed.
+Now, former President Trump insisted that the case against him and several other Georgia others in Georgia in an effort to overturn the 2020 election results should be dropped after this is filed.

-We have Greg Jarrett, Fox News contributor, author of the best-selling book that he just had out about his hero, uh, Clarence Darrow, uh, and also uh Eric Edgers is the vice president of Government Accountability Institute and the host of the drill down podcast.
+Here to weigh in on the legal side, the ethical side of all of this, we have Greg Jarrett, Fox News contributor, author of the best-selling book that he just had out about his hero, Clarence Darrow, and also Eric Eggers is the vice president of Government Accountability Institute and the host of the Drill Down podcast.

 Welcome both of you back to the program.